 2. They Don’t Take Kindly to Strangers

-While these dogs are extremely friendly and sociable, they don’t always take kindly to strangers knocking on the family’s door.
-They are likely to bark and do a great deak of sniffing when a new person walks through the door.
+While these dogs are friendly, they don’t always take kindly to strangers knocking on the family’s door.
+They are likely to bark and do a great deal of sniffing when a new person walks through the door.
 Luckily, once they’re satisfied that the visitor is not a threat, Lhasaliers tend to mellow out and accept the visitors as friends.

 3. They Don’t Need as Much Grooming as You Might Think

-Even though these striking dogs have long, luscious hair, they don’t require much.
-With a regular trim, brushing or combing once or twice a week should keep this dog’s coat in check.
+Even though these striking dogs have long, luscious hair, they don’t require much grooming.
+With a regular trim, brushing or combing once or twice a week should keep their coat in check.

-These sweet dogs don’t cause much trouble, even after spending a couple of days in their apartment setting.
-But they do like to play games and enjoy a few walks a week.
-They also like to snuggle up on the bed or couch and just forget about the worries of the world.
+Lhasaliers don’t cause much trouble and can live comfortably in an apartment.
+But they like to play games and enjoy a few walks a week.
+They also like to snuggle up on the bed or couch and forget about the world.
 The Lhasalier is lively but also patient.

-Lhasaliers love to please their family members and almost always willing to participate in training sessions.
+Lhasaliers love to please their family members and are almost always willing to participate in training sessions.
 They are playful when outdoors and love to run.
-But unless they are well trained, they should never be let off their leash while in public to avoid accidents and injuries.
+Unless they are well-trained, they should never be let off their leash in public to avoid accidents and injuries.

 Things to Know When Owning a Lhasalier

-The little dogs have low energy levels, so they don’t need to eat much food to meet their nutritional needs.
-As adults, Lhasaliers typically eat about a cup of dry food split into two different meals every day.
-As puppies, these dogs may eat up to a cup of food each day to help support their quickly growing bodies.
+The little dogs have low energy levels, so they don’t need much food to meet their nutritional needs.
+As adults, Lhasaliers typically eat about a cup of dry food split into two meals daily.
+As puppies, they may eat up to a cup of food each day to help support their quickly growing bodies.

-It’s a good idea to choose a food that’s developed specifically for puppies for the first year of your pup’s life.
-When it’s time to start feeding your dog adult food, choose a high-quality, low-grain option that’s just for small breed dogs.
-These typically have smaller pieces of kibble that are easy to chew and digest.
+Choosing a food that’s developed specifically for puppies for the first year of your pup’s life is a good idea.
+When it’s time to start feeding your dog adult food, choose a high-quality brand for small-breed dogs.
+They typically have smaller pieces of kibble that are easy to chew and digest.

 These little dogs have a large amount of long hair that covers their frames.
 Some owners prefer to have their dog’s hair cut or trimmed so it’s easier to maintain at home.
 But even dogs without haircuts don’t require an extensive amount of grooming, in part due to their size and because they don’t shed excessively.
 Thorough combing a few times a week should keep your doggie’s coat soft and shiny.

-Lhasaliers are prone to getting ear infections, so their ears should be checked and cleaned weekly.
-And because they don’t need much outdoor exercise, their nails usually need to be trimmed every few weeks to ensure that they don’t get caught on furniture, clothing, and other items around the house.
+Lhasaliers are prone to ear infections, so their ears should be checked and cleaned weekly.
+Because they don’t need much outdoor exercise, their nails must be trimmed every few weeks to ensure they don’t get caught on furniture, clothing, and other items around the house.

 Unfortunately, there are quite a few health conditions that the Lhasalier is susceptible to.
-It’s important to know about possible issues that your pooch might develop while they’re still puppies, so you know what signs and symptoms to look for as they age.
+It’s essential to know about possible issues that your pup might develop while they’re still puppies so you know which signs to look for as they age.

 Male vs. Female

-Some people think that male Lhasaliers are more independent than females, but this is usually only the case when a female is still intact.
-Males and females are both loving, attentive, and fun-loving, though the boys might be more playful as they age.
-But all-in-all, both males and females make awesome companions for families of all ages.
+Some people think that male Lhasaliers are more independent than females, but that is usually only when a female is still intact.
+Males and females are loving, attentive, and fun-loving, though the boys might be more playful as they age.
+Ultimately, males and females make fantastic companions for families of all ages.

 The Lhasalier is a unique dog with appealing looks and a heart full of passion.
-They get along well in almost any type of household, whether it’s a small apartment or a big house with a yard.
+They get along well with children and other pets, and they’re suitable for small apartments or large houses with a yard.
 They love energy-filled kids but enjoy the company of more laidback adults and senior citizens just as much.
-We think that you’ll love being a part of this small dog’s life for many years to come.
+We think you’ll love being a part of this small dog’s life for many years.